Cerebral Palsy Claims

 A

-There are also other causes of cerebral palsy mainly occurring in the time shortly after birth, including:
+There are also other causes of cerebral palsy that mainly occur in the time shortly after birth, and medical negligence can be a factor in this.
+Examples include:

 Q